lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 The ML-DSA algorithm as specified in [FIPS.204] is not pre-hashed, meaning that the entire to-be-signed message is passed into `ML-DSA.Sign(sk, M, ctx)` ([FIPS.204] Algorithm 2).
 While there are some cryptographic advantages to designing a signature algorithm this way, it also has some operational drawbacks; namely the performance and privacy implications of needing to stream the entire to-be-signed message to the signing module or service, which is doubled in the context of a composite since the to-be-signed message needs to be streamed to both underlying component algorithms.
 Also, "pure" (aka non-pre-hashed) modes lack support for digesting the message once and signing it with multiple different keys.

-Composite ML-DSA takes a design approach which more closely, but not perfectly, mirrors that of `HashML-DSA.Sign(sk, M, ctx, PH)` (([FIPS.204] Algorithm 2)).
-The similarities are that the to-be-signed message representative `M'` in Composite ML-DSA, defined in {{sec-hash-comp-sig-sign}}, is:
+Composite ML-DSA takes a design approach which mirrors that of [FIPS.204] Algorithm 2 in that the to-be-signed message representative `M'` in contains a hash of the message `PH( M )` instead of the full message `M`.

 ~~~
 M' :=  Prefix || Label || len(ctx) || ctx || PH( M )
 ~~~

-closely mirrors the construction of `M'` in [FIPS.204] Algorithm 4.
+which closely mirrors the construction of `M'` in [FIPS.204] Algorithm 4.

-The main difference between the construction of Composite ML-DSA and HashML-DSA is that while FIPS-204's HashML-DSA allows for any hash function to be used as PH, this specification fixes the choice of hash function for each Composite ML-DSA variant -- see {{sec-alg-parms}}.

 Given this design of Composite ML-DSA, it is possible to split the pre-hashing step out from the signature generation process -- see {#impl-cons-external-ph} for further discussion and sample algorithms.

 Note that while the overall construction of Composite ML-DSA is similar to that of HashML-DSA, the ML-DSA component inside the composite is "pure" ML-DSA; implementing this specification does not require an implementation of HashML-DSA.

-In [FIPS.204] NIST defines separate algorithms for pure and pre-hashed modes of ML-DSA, referred to as "ML-DSA" ([FIPS.204] section 5.2) and "HashML-DSA" ([FIPS.204] section 5.4.1) respectively.